 - The architecture team is at all times focused on keeping every package re-buildable from sources.
 There should be always less than 5% of the packages failing to build from source at any point in time, and core packages for the distribution (e.g. defined as Ring-0 today) should always be successfully re-buildable and passing their build-defined test suite.
 A new build failure of a submission on the primary architectures is a valid reason for declining the submission.

 - The distribution build is providing tested, working set of build artifacts (Packages, Container, Installation Images, Machine images) for that architecture.

-- All primary architectures respect and follow the distribution release schedule.
-This means that artifacts for all primary architectures are available on the same release day.
-In the case of a rolling release, all artifacts for primary architectures are made available without a larger delay from each other.
+- All main architectures respect and follow the distribution release schedule.
+This means that artifacts for all main architectures are available on the same release day.
+In the case of a rolling release, all artifacts for main architectures are made available without a larger delay from each other.

 Q & A

-Q: Which of the current Tumbleweed ports would meet criteria for being promoted primary architecture?
+Q: Which of the current Tumbleweed ports would meet criteria for being promoted main architecture?

 A: as of 2020/06, our openQA.openSUSE.org tests x86_64 (142 tests passing) AArch64 (81 tests passing), PowerPC (32 tests passing) and s390x (0 tests passing).
 That makes AArch64 the most appropriate candidate so far in this aspect.